sfaist/docs/api-reference/sources.md

 ## Types of Sources

 Sources can include, but are not limited to:
-- E-commerce platforms (e.g., Shopify, WooCommerce, Magento)
+- E-commerce platforms (Shopify)
-- Inventory management systems
-- Spreadsheets or CSV files
-- External APIs
-- Databases
-- Affiliate networks (e.g., Commission Junction, ShareASale, Awin)
+- Affiliate networks (CJ, Awin, Impact.com, Partnerize, ShareASale, Rakuten)
+- Custom data feeds or APIs

+The full list of supported source types is defined in the [`SourceType`](types#sourcetype) enum.

 ## Source Operations